paps/api-store/store/LinkedIn Sales Navigator URL Converter/LinkedIn Sales Navigator URL Converter.md

-# Launch a LinkedIn search from your Sales Navigator Account
+# Convert your Sales Navigator URLs to default LinkedIn profile URLs

-You want to build a qualified database of contacts fitting your target.
-Launching LinkedIn search and copy pasting every results...?

-Now you can use this API with your Sales Navigator account to retrieve highly relevant search results automatically with little effort.

-This API can easily be combined with our other LinkedIn APIs, most notably <a href="/api-store/2818/linkedin-network-booster", target="_blank">LinkedIn Network Booster</a>.

-Of course, it only works if you have an active Sales Navigator account.

-# Our Solution

-Launch **LinkedIn Sales Navigator Search Export** that will export in CSV the _URL profile link_ of every person appearing in the search results.
-You can also decide on which circles _(1st, 2nd &/or 3rd)_ you wish to launch the search.
+Got a list of Sales Navigator profile URLs and want to their regular profile URLs?
+Well that's all that API does :) And you don't even need a Sales Navigator account for it to work!

 # What will you need? ⚙️

 - **Session cookie**: Your session Cookie from LinkedIn
-- **Search**: What terms to search on the LinkedIn search engine
+- **Spreadsheet URL**: Your spreadsheet URL as input
-- **Number of profiles**: How many profiles should the bot try to scrape?
+- **Number of lines to process per launch**: How many URLs to convert from your spreadsheet (all of them if empty)

 _(**You already have all that?**  Click straight away on **"Use this API"**)_